ministryofjustice/moj-design-system/app/views/community/design-operations-team/README.md

+The Design Operations team exists to support the entire design profession with the tools and guidance they need to get their work done to the highest standards.

 ## 1. Introduction
 As part of the [Government Transformation Strategy](https://www.gov.uk/government/publications/government-transformation-strategy-2017-to-2020/government-transformation-strategy#vision-and-objectives) the Government has committed to “build services that run seamlessly across government”.